oduwsdl/MementoEmbed/docs/source/web_api.rst

 * ``thumbnail_width`` - the width of the thumbnail in pixels, the thumbnail will be reduced in size to meet this requirement (upper bound is 5210px)
 * ``thumbnail_height`` - the height of the thumbnail in pixels, the thumbnail will be reduced in size to meet this requirement (upper bound is 2880px)
 * ``timeout`` - how long MementoEmbed should wait for the thumbnail to finish generating before issuing an error (upper bound is 5 minutes)
+* ``remove_banner`` - if set to ``yes``, this instructs MementoEmbed to try and remove the archive-specific banner placed on the memento prior to taking the screenshot

 If the viewport size requested is less than the thumbnail size, the thumbnail size will match the viewport size.